MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

        - Verify that you received the first email that Holly sent that contained the Subject line "**Test email with an unblocked URL**".
 This email showed that the email system is working, and that an email with an unblocked URL could successfully be sent.

       - Next, verify that Holly's email with the Subject line "**Free stuff for Adatum users**" never arrived in the MOD Administrator's Inbox.
-Since you already verified from Holly's Sent filder that the email was sent, the fact that it never arrived verifies that the email was blocked due to the blocked URL.
+Since you already verified from Holly's Sent Items folder that the email was sent, the fact that it never arrived verifies that the email was blocked due to the blocked URL.

-24. You now want to go back to Holly's Outlook mailbox, open the email with the subject line "**Free stuff for Adatum users**" that's in Holly's Sent Items folder, and test what happens when you select the message that was linked to the blocked URL.  <br/>
+24. You now want to go back to Holly's Outlook mailbox, open the email with the subject line "**Free stuff for Adatum users**" that's in Holly's Sent Items folder, and verify the Safe Links policy that you created is working.  <br/>

     To do this, you must first switch back to the Client 1 VM (**LON-CL1**).

 25. On LON-CL1, you should still be in the **Sent Items** folder in Holly's Outlook mailbox.
 Select the email with the subject line "**Free stuff for Adatum users**" to open the email message, and then select the hyperlinked message in the body of the email.

-26. A new tab should open in your **Edge** browser that takes you to the URL you just saw in the prior step.
-This site should display the following warning message: **This website is classified as malicious.** This not only indicates that opening this website may not be safe, but it also verifies that the Safe Links policy you just created is working properly.
+26. A new tab should open in your **Edge** browser that attempts to take you to the **http://tailspintoys.com/aboutus/freetoys** site.
+The web page that appears should display the following warning message: **This website is classified as malicious.** This action not only indicates the URL isn't safe, but it also verifies that the Safe Links policy you just created is working properly.

 27. You should now prepare LON-CL2 for the next lab that will use it.
 Switch back to the Client 2 VM (**LON-CL2**).